-When comptometers were only used for adding, operators were taught that it was more economical in movement to use repeated presses on the low number keys rather than reaching for the high numbers.
-In recognition of this fact, comptometer type machines were produced with abbreviated keyboards, such as the examples on this page
+When comptometers were used for adding, which apparently was about 90% of the time, operators were taught that it was more economical of movement to use repeated presses on the low number keys rather than reaching for the high numbers.
+In recognition of this fact, comptometer type machines were produced with abbreviated keyboards, such as the examples on this page.

 Serial No. 509/D/868.483